ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The process by which the delegation happens is known as a grant, and GNAP allows for the negotiation of the grant process over time by multiple parties acting in distinct roles.

+The focus of this protocol is to provide interopability between the different parties acting in each role, and is not to specify implementation details of each.
+Where appropriate, GNAP may make recommendations about internal implementation details, but these recommendations are to ensure the security of the overall deployment rather than to be prescriptive in the implementation.

 This protocol solves many of the same use cases as OAuth 2.0 {{RFC6749}}, OpenID Connect {{OIDC}}, and the family of protocols that have grown up